touray/frontend/README.md

-# Frontend by Ben Marshall (v1.0.0)
+# Frontend v1.0.0
-> A universal, organized, developer-driven frontend theme starter kit.
+> A light-weight, skeleton frontend framework.

-Frontend by Ben Marshall is a universal starter theme for developers that can be used to jumpstart theme setup.
+Frontend is a universal starter theme for developers that can be used to jumpstart theme setup.

 ## Getting Started